Austintjh19/EduLink-NUS/docs/UserGuide.md

 ### 1.1 What is EduLink-NUS
 <a id="what-is-edulink-nus"></a>

 EduLink-NUS serves as a **desktop application tailored specifically for academic instructors** at the National University of Singapore (NUS).
-It is a powerful tool that can assists in **managing academic contacts and data**.
-With its purposefully designed Command Line Interface (CLI) and Graphical User Interface (GUI), users have no trouble in integrating it into workflows for efficient academic administration.
+With its array of powerful features, it facilitates seamless management of academic contacts and data.
+Its intuitively designed Command Line Interface (CLI) and Graphical User Interface (GUI) ensures that users can effortlessly integrate it into their workflows, enhancing efficiency in academic administration.

 Overview of Main Features:
 - Contact Management: Easily add, edit, and delete student entries, ensuring up-to-date information of students is always available.
-- Module Grade Tracking: Record and manage module grades for individual students.
+- Module Score Tracking: Record and manage module scores for individual students.
 - Tagging System: Categorize students with custom tags for streamlined organization and quick retrieval of specific student groups.
 - Export and Import Functionality: Seamlessly export student data to CSV files for external use and import data from JSON files for easier management of diverse organizational data.
 - Undo Functionality: Safeguard against accidental changes with the ability to undo the last action.